Autodesk eyes further growth from manufacturing, 3D designs

 Autodesk has already issued a profit warning for the third quarter, saying it anticipates lower demand for its CAD software.
 It also forecast fourth-quarter revenue of $560-$580 million, lower than analysts’ expectations of $597 million.

-Blum said the shortfall was due to a change in its business model and how and when the company recognizes revenue from some large accounts.
+Blum said the shortfall was due to a change in its business model and how and when the company recognises revenue from some large accounts.

-Some 40 percent of its business is now in a model of recurring revenue rather than recognizing sales up front.
+Some 40 percent of its business is now in a model of recurring revenue rather than recognising sales up front.

 “We’re looking to move more of our business into that space,” Blum said.